Coronavirus In Colorado: Postal Worker Accuses USPS Of Negligence

 RELATED: Latest Updates On The Coronavirus Outbreak In Colorado

-Congressman Joe Neguse is trying to help by increasing funding for the Postal Service.
+Rep. Joe Neguse, a Democrat who represents Colorado’s 2nd Congressional District, is trying to help by increasing funding for the Postal Service.

 “We’ve heard from number individuals in different parts of the state, some in our own district, mail carriers who are very worried,” Neguse said.